 All the beauty and mystique; none of the worn-out, decaying mechanicals and materials.
 That, plus modernized and reliable engine components and technology, is what resto-mods are all about.
 Not all of these vehicles originated in America, but they’ve all been given new life on our shores.
 That’s why we chose these four to represent our love for the updated classic vehicle, from rugged sports car to off-roader.
-Any one (or more) of these is always welcome in our beach house garage, especially this summer.
+Any one (or more) of these is always welcome in our garage.

 The Keen Project Safari